 This is tremendously helpful for companies that experience a surge of traffic during certain parts of the year, as is the case for many retailers during the holiday season.

-The takeaway: Better connections make for better innovation
+The takeaway for APIs: Better connections make for better innovation

 Having affordable access to reliable, private connectivity will help software developers create the digital financial service solutions of tomorrow.
 And by being able to scale the network connections as the service grows, companies can keep innovating well into the future.